nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes:**

 * Refer to [Records' Command Parameters](#records-command-parameters) for more details about each parameter.
-* The output message will contain the amount of fine that the reader needs to pay if the book is overdue.
+* The output message will contain how long it exceeded the original due date, and the amount of fine that the reader needs to pay if the book is overdue.

 Example use: